Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Admission is 1,000 yen for adults and 500 yen for elementary and junior high students.
-Opening hours are 9:00–17:00 (last entry 16:30).
-The keep has steep stairs, so leaving space on the handrail side and taking turns going up and down is safer.
-Since the stairs inside are steep, non-slip shoes and comfortable clothing also help.
+A. Admission is 1,000 yen for adults and 500 yen for elementary and junior high school students.
+Opening hours are 9:00 to 17:00, with last entry at 16:30.
+The keep has steep stairs, so it is safer to leave space on the handrail side and give way to others when going up and down.
+Non-slip shoes and comfortable clothing are also a good idea.

-A. Late morning to midday on weekends tends to be crowded.
-Right after opening is easier for photos, and the keep’s stairs are less busy.
-In summer, sunlight can be intense, so splitting your time—indoor exhibits at midday and an outer walk in the morning or late afternoon—can feel more comfortable.
-On the top floor, wind can be strong on some days, so take care not to drop hats or small items.
+A. It tends to be crowded around midday on weekends.
+Right after opening is best for photos, and the stairs inside the keep are also quieter then.
+In summer, sunlight can be strong, so it is more comfortable to split the visit between indoor exhibits around midday and the outer grounds in the morning or evening.
+On windy days, the top floor can be very breezy, so be careful not to drop hats or small items.

 Nearby Recommended Spots